EU avoids Brexit crash, sets new date for 12 April

 During the leaders' discussion, Tusk shuttled between the EU-27 and May to keep the British prime minister informed and have her consent for the emerging timetable.

-Germany's chancellor Angela Merkel pushed to avoid no-deal divorce next week, and Belgium and Ireland also raised concerns about the UK crashing out already next week, another official said.
+Germany's chancellor Angela Merkel pushed to avoid no-deal divorce next week, and Belgium and Ireland also raised concerns about the UK crashing out next Friday, another official said.

-French president Emmanuel Macron was pushing for a harder line to pressure the UK and avoid an emergency last-chance summit next week.
+Meanwhile, French president Emmanuel Macron pushed for a harder line, to pressure the UK and avoid an emergency last-chance summit next week.

 May told reporters after the meeting that it would be wrong to ask British people to participate in EU elections three years after voting to leave the bloc.